The basics of a worry-free mortgage loan

 You have found the home you want and are this close to becoming a homeowner!
 To do so you certainly need to take out a mortgage loan.
 In order to calculate the amount you will borrow, you need to know the purchase price of the property, the remuneration you will have to pay to the real estate broker (if applicable), and the amount of your down payment.
 In addition, if the mortgage is for the purchase of a house or other residential property, the broker’s remuneration will be paid by the lender who extends the loan!

-The down payment is the money you have saved towards the purchase of a home: you can subtract it from the purchase price since you won’t need to borrow that amount.
+The down payment is the money you have saved towards the purchase of a home: you can subtract it from the purchase price since you will not need to borrow that amount.
 Your down payment will have an impact on your loan because the higher it is, the lower your loan payments will be.

 You may also contact the Info OACIQ agents with additional questions.